kylesloan/automate-all-the-things/README.md

 * Browser - Verify that GCP has no more "activity" in the top right and that the K8 cluster is ready.
 You should see a bell and not a rotating counter.
 * CLI - clone this repo `git clone https://github.com/kylesloan/automate-all-the-things.git`
 * Optional - If you used a different name them "automate-all-the-things", please update ansible/vars.yml file.
 * CLI - `mage setup` - to create the enviroment, and run tests.
 Please note that GCP says it is "done" but it takes several more minutes for the load balancer to really start working.
 Commands are given to launch an internal container in the cluster to do tests while you wait.
+If you are running on a different OS then macOS, you will need to install magefile (https://magefile.org) for your OS.
 * CLI - `mage test` - will run a test to hit the cool new service container.
 This is also run at the end of `mage setup`
-* CLI - `mage destroy` - will shutdown most everything created.
+* CLI - `mage destroy` - will shutdown most everything created by automation.
 For maximum cleanup, you will want to destroy the project in GCP as well.
+Objects made manually from the directions above are not removed by the destroy command.

 ## Specific version used while building out this app

+* ansible (2.8.3)
 * git (2.22.0_1)
 * terraform (0.12.5)
 * gcloud (google-cloud-sdk) cli tool
 * golang (1.12.7)
 * kubernetes-cli 1.15.1
+* magefile (v1.8.0-15-ge1fda1a)
+* macOS (10.14.5)
+* docker (19.03.1)

 ### If Mac as work station